Architecture 2025-08-03

 Write Flow

-- Notify the application of immediate completion.
+2. Notify the application of completion immediately

 Use Cases